Director

 The movie shows him first appearing before a camera in a fictional scene with Chaplin dressed as the Tramp crashing a wedding party, and then being chased around the room by wedding guests.

 In reality, Chaplin's first movie was "Making a Living" (1914).
 It was his second movie, "Kid Auto Races at Venice" (1914) where he first appeared as the "Little Tramp" with bowler hat, bamboo cane, toothbrush mustache, tight coat and baggy pants.
 This movie couldn't get that right?
-Why couldn't they depict either of those movies as his first picture, or first picture as his famous character?
+Why couldn't they depict either of those movies as his first picture, or first picture as his famous persona?

 Chaplin also got a bit too politically preachy around World War II as seen in "The Great Dictator" which, if what "Chaplin" depicts is accurate, wasn't really appreciated by audiences back in the 1940s.
 Nothing has changed since then.
 Too many actors still act preachy.
 Movie audiences didn't like to be lectured to by Hollywood elites back then, and they still don't.
 Hollywood didn't get the clue back then, and still hasn't.